sindrebroch/ha-flexit/README.md

 # Flexit for HomeAssistant

 HomeAssistant-integration for controlling your Flexit ventilation unit.

+This integration uses an unofficial API, use at your own risk.

 Tested with Flexit Nordic S3 and Nordic S4.

 ## Features
 ### Climate-entity